TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemInsights.md

 PS C:\> Get-JCSystemInsights -Table users -Filter username:eq:jcadmin
 ```

-Filters the users table for any system with the username jcadmin
+Filters the users table for any systems with the username jcadmin

 ## PARAMETERS